protocol/CryptoNetLab/open_problems/Better_Vector_Commitments.md

 ## Problem 1: Augmented Aggregation for SVC

 In an SVC, the notion of aggregation  models  the  ability  of  computing  an  opening  for  a  set  of  positions I and J starting from two openings for sets of positions I and J respectively.
 Moreover, Cross-Commitment Aggregation allows to compute a succinct proof of opening for a set of positions from different vectors committed separately.

-Some directions can be explored to improve existing constructions and understand the limits of achieving stronger notions of aggregation.
+It eould be interesting to understand the limits of achieving stronger notions of aggregation and then improve existing constructions.

 ### Directions: